rguzg/kappazon_backend/README.md

 #### Response

-If the product was added successfully:
+If the product was updated successfully:

 - **Content-Type**: application/json
 - **HTTP Status Code**: 200